datalad/metadata-model/README.md

 # Datalad Metadata Model

-This software implements the metadata model that datalad and datalad-metalad will use in the future (datalad-metalad>=0.3.0) to handle metadata.
+This software implements the metadata model that datalad and datalad-metalad (from version 0.3.0) use to store metadata.

 #### Model Elements (the model layer)
 The metadata model is defined by the API of the top-level